iterait/emloop/docs/tutorial.rst

             self._session.run(tf.local_variables_initializer())

-When implementing a custom model, make sure it extend the `cxflow.AbstractModel` class.
+When implementing a custom model, make sure to extend the `cxflow.BaseModel` class.
 As described above, this tutorial focuses only on TensorFlow model, hence extending `cxflow_tensorflow.BaseModel` is a good idea.